smithwrinch/creative_coding2/week5/README.md

 How easy is this to do?
 What issues do you face?
 \
 \
 I found it quite difficult to create a straight diagonal line with the regression explorer.
 In theory, it is a very simple regression/interpolation task to infer to data points from one corner to the other (a straight line) - this was my tactic.
 However the regression in this example was obviously expecting curved data/a curved function so it approximated my data points accordingly.
-I could have yielded a better example had I included more data points along the line but it would never be a perfect line.
+I could have yielded a better example had I included more data points straight along the line but it would never be perfectly straight.
 \
 ![alt](4.png)
 ### Exercise 5